DEFRA/hapi-govuk-question-page/API.md

       property then the plugin will treat the POST request as having failed validation and will display the error messages from the `error` object.

+    If this parameter is not provided, the plugin will set the value of `request.app['hapi-govuk-question-page'].data` to the data from the page.

     This parameter is not required if the page does not contain any form components or has no POST route defined.

   - `getConfig` - a function with signature `async function(request)` that is called by the handler in response to the